kaydoh/data-journalism/openrefine/readme.md

 #Advanced data cleaning with OpenRefine
 Sarah Cohen / sarah.cohen@nytimes.com / Denver CAR 2016

 This tutorial walks through a cleanup of a spreadsheet compiled from the Medicaid long-term managed care reports from New York State.
 This data was only going to be used for a few minutes as a way to determine which company would make a good subject based on its growth and size.
-It wasn't worth a lot of work and Using OpenRefine and regular expressions made a quick job of it.
+It wasn't worth a lot of work and using OpenRefine and regular expressions made a quick job of it.

 The original data is :
 [https://www.health.ny.gov/health_care/managed_care/reports/enrollment/monthly/](https://www.health.ny.gov/health_care/managed_care/reports/enrollment/monthly/)

 Each month is a separate workbook that also had some extraneous information.
-I combined all of the individual sheets we needed into one huge spreadsheet using [KuTools](http://www.extendoffice.com/product/kutools-for-excel.html), a utility available on for Windows versions of Excel.
+I combined all of the individual sheets we needed into one huge spreadsheet using [KuTools](http://www.extendoffice.com/product/kutools-for-excel.html), a utility available  for Windows versions of Excel.

 The spreadsheet, called [all-longterm-managed-care.xlsx](all-longterm-managed-care.xlsx?raw=true) is in this folder.

 For future reference, Arcadia Falcone has created a [cheat sheet](http://arcadiafalcone.net/GoogleRefineCheatSheets.pdf) for regular expressions in OpenRefine, but there are lots of other cheat sheets out there.
 Each language has a slightly different implementation, but the general idea stays the same.

-### Examine the spreadsheet and "envision success"
+### Examine the spreadsheet and envision success

 It's easier to scroll through a spreadsheet in Excel than in OpenRefine, so take a good look at what you have.
 You should notice: